bytecodealliance/wasmtime/cranelift/docs/isle.md

 rule with a higher priority will always match before a rule with a lower priority.
 The default priority for all rules if not otherwise specified is `0`.

+Note that the system allows multiple applicable rules to exist with the same priority: that is, while the priority system allows for manual tie-breaking, this tie-breaking is not required.

+Finally, one important note: the priority system is considered part of the core language semantics and execution of rules with different priorities is well-defined, so can be relied upon when specifying correct rules.
+However, the tie-breaking heuristic is *not* part of the specified language semantics, and so the user should never write rules whose correctness depends on one rule overriding another according to the heuristic.

 ### Typed Terms